timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 The next morning we reached Onion Valley trailhead and were able to get a ride down to Independence, where I ran into Flamingo Kid once again, but struggled to get a ride down the highway to Bishop.
-Once we did, I immediately ran over to the local car rental and borrowed a car and found hikers in Bishop who needed a ride back to Onion Valley.
-One said hiker was Misplaced, who I hadn't seen since the early days of the PCT.
+Once we did, I immediately ran over to the local car rental and borrowed a car.
+I then found hikers in Bishop who needed a ride back to Onion Valley.
+One such hiker was Misplaced, who I hadn't seen since the early days of the PCT.

 For the next few days, we rested in Bishop while I drove multiple groups of hikers between Onion Valley and Bishop.
 The crowning achievement was when I was able to surprise Cool Rocks at the trailhead and take her into town.

-This gave us time to talk, and we decided to try hiking together.
+This gave us time to talk, and we agreed to hike the next section together.
 My trail family wanted to leave Bishop almost right away, but I needed some time to recuperate.
 I also wanted to take the next part of the Sierras slowly, which aligned more closely with Cool Rocks' goals.
 Finally, Cool Rocks had been hiking alone for most of the early Sierras and with her birthday coming up, I wanted to be there to celebrate with her.
-Everything just seemed to align better.

 I gave Gibb a haircut, dropped off my trail family off at the trailhead the day before I intended to leave, and hung out with Cool Rocks as we watched a storm roll in over the Sierras.